akeneo/pim-docs/cookbook/setup_data/customize_installer.rst

-How to define my own data set with the installer
+How to Define my own Data Set with the Installer
 ================================================

 By default the PIM is setup with data defined into PimInstallerBundle, and overridden in PimDemoBundle